ethereum/EIPs/EIPS/eip-.md

 Per [EIP-155](./eip-155.md) a transaction with a `chainId = 0` is considered to be a valid transaction.
 This was a feature to offer developers the ability to sumbit replayable transactions across different chains.
-With the rise of evm combatible chains that use forks, or packages from popular Ethereum clients, we are putting user funds at risk as we see users leveraging Ethereum alternatives.
-This EIP aims to eliminate any potential developer or user error that could result in a replayable transaction griefing, or stealing funds from a user.
+With the rise of evm combatible chains, many of which use forks, or packages from popular Ethereum clients, we are putting user funds at risk.
+This is because most wallet interfaces do not expose the chainId to the user, meaning they typically do not have insight into what chainId they are signing.
+Should a malicious actor (or accidental) choose to, they can easily have users submit transactions with a `chainId = 0` on a non-mainnet network, allowing the malicious actor to replay the transaction on ethereum mainnet (or other networks for that matter) as a grief or sophisticated attack.

 ## Specification